e-conomic/vml-docs/docs/einvoice_model.md

 A dataset consists of multiple invoice lines all packed up into one protobuf file.
 The protobuf contains a top level item called `Dataset` and under that is a sequence of items called `invoicelines`, where all the invoice lines that make up a dataset goes.

+!!!
+Todo
+    Include a link to the protobuf definition, that is easier to get to than the file in the github repo.

 Request and Response
 --------------------